fembuelita/cpst342-fall-2020/final-project/overview.md

 100 points available.
 If no project is submitted, the student will not pass this course.

 * 10pts - Proposal
-* 15pts - Peer review/questions (5pts per question)
+* 15pts - Peer review/questions (5pts per question).
+You must be in attendance to score these points
 * 25pts - Presentation within time limits and the application worked in the demo
 * 25pts - Is the application available online and does it work?
 * 15pts - Difficulty level (5 = simple, 10 = average, 15 = hard, 20 = very difficult)